NathanKr/mongodb-indexing-with-github-actions/README.md

 <p>Now, let's look at two common query scenarios:</p>

 <h3>Scenario 1: Finding All Wallet Transactions for a Specific User, Sorted by Most Recent</h3>
-<p>Users will frequently check their wallet history, wanting to see the newest transactions first.
+<p>Users will frequently check their payment history, wanting to see the newest transactions first.
 This is a critical feature for your app's user experience.</p>

 <p><strong>The Query:</strong></p>
 <pre><code>